shakes76/PatternFlow/image/prewitt_filter/readme.md

  Tensorflow implementation of the prewitt operator and accompanying short demonstration.

  The prewitt operator performs gradient approximation through a combination of convolutional filters.
 The gradient approximation of both horizontal and vertical components is used to approximate the gradient of the image intensity.
 The resultant approximation serves as a simple edge detection algorithm.
-Input image must be a 2-Dimensional single channel grayscale image.

 ## Usage
+Image must be a 2-Dimensional single channel grayscale image.

+>Input:  2D Float32 Tensor
+>Output: 2D Float32 Tensor.

 ```
 prewitt_filter(image)